mvolkmann/blog/src/meteor.md

 ### Meteor Packages

-Meteor can use packages from npm and from its own package repository called "Atmosphere".
+Meteor projects can use packages from npm and from its own package repository called "Atmosphere".
 Atmosphere contains packages that are specific to Meteor.
 These are referred to as "Isopacks" because they are typically